Learn how to create stunning colour palettes for your interior read more

 Work with percentages

-Now that you have all your samples and have picked the colours you would like to use, it’s time to work out exactly how much of each colour will be used in your room.
+Now that you have all your samples and have picked the hues you would like to use, it’s time to work out exactly how much of each colour will be used in your room.
 If you find this process difficult there are some general rules for balancing out a colour palette.
 First off, it’s best to stick to three main colours—different colour accents can be added later if you wish to incorporate even more colour into your room.

 Your primary colour should account for 60-70% of your room’s colour scheme with most of that colour used on larger items like your walls, floor and furniture.
 Your secondary colour should then account for around 20-30% of your room’s colour balance—mostly being used with soft furnishings.
 Lastly, your accent colour should be used more sparingly and artfully making up the remaining 10-5% of your colour scheme.
 The accent colour is often added in the form of small items like cushions, artworks and home accessories.